Charged Moments in $W_3$ Higher Spin Holography: Introduction

 The main tool for finding such a resolution is the charged moments, which was originally proposed in \cite{Belin:2013uta} as a charged generalization of the usual R\'enyi entropy.
 When restricting on the vacuum background with a single entangling interval, one can map the charged moments to a grand canonical thermal partition function in the boundary CFT, with its gravity dual given by the charged topological hole.
 It was further pointed out in \cite{zhao2021symmetry} that, instead of mapping to the thermal system, inserting a bulk $U(1)$ Wilson line defects also captures the influence of the charged moments.
 Such a holographic construction does not require the existence of a $U(1)$ isometry along the thermal cycle, but only relies on the replica symmetry for the bulk field configurations.
 This feature allows to construct the holographic dual of the charged moments in excited state backgrounds, as well as to analyse the phase transition in the charged moments for multiple entangling intervals from the holographic point of view.
 In all cases considered, \cite{zhao2021symmetry,weisenberger2021symmetry} found agreement of the calculated symmetry-resolved entanglement between the AdS and the CFT side of the correspondence.

 One essential feature of the charged moments associated with $U(1)$ symmetries is that they are always Gaussian in the chemical potential \cite{zhao2021symmetry,weisenberger2021symmetry}.
 As a consequence, the resulting symmetry-resolved entanglement does not depend on the $U(1)$ charge.
 This charge independence is called equipartition of entanglement, implying that entanglement is equally distributed between all the charge sectors.
 This equipartition behavior was further discussed for WZW models with general compact group $G$ in \cite{calabrese2021symmetry}, where it was shown that equipartition of entanglement holds at leading order in the large interval expansion, but breaks down at the subleading constant order.
+Equipartition was also shown to break down in a one-dimensional fermionic chain with an arbitrary localized scattering region \cite{fraenkel2021entanglement}.
 Currently, it is unclear which theories admit equipartition or not, and which properties of the theory are finally responsible for this.
 In this work, we shed some light on this question by finding hints towards a violation of equipartition of entanglement to leading order in the large $c$ limit in $SL(3,\mathbbm{R})$ higher spin holography.

 Higher spin theories have a long history in theoretical physics, for instance in the quantum Hall effect \cite{cappelli1994classification}, or in statistical systems such as the 3-states Potts model at criticality \cite{zamolodchikov1988integrals}.
 Furthermore, higher spin symmetry appears in toys models of classical and quantum gravity \cite{bergshoeff1990w, bouwknegt1993w, hull1991classical, schoutens1991induced}.
 While it is possible to construct theories of two-dimensional quantum gravity in which the higher spin algebra $\cW$ replaces the Virasoro algebra, termed $\cW$-gravity, higher spin fields naturally emerge in the tensionless limit of string theory \cite{chang2013abj, gaberdiel2014higher,gaberdiel2016string}.
 Being a part of string theory, it is perhaps no surprise that higher spin symmetry also arises in bottom-up examples of gauge/gravity duality \cite{Maldacena}.
 Most prominently, there exists a duality between the large $N$ limit of $\cW_N$ minimal models,